tharunteja2009/playwright-demo/README.md

 npx playwright test petstore-tests.spec.js

 # Defect or Expected case:
-1. Pet Not found excetion on API for pets created in previous call observed
+1. **Pet Not found exception** on Get Pet API for pets created in previous call observed - Not happening every time.
+Some times during execution faced it
+   Successful executiion report availble in folder **playwright-report-api case**

 # Note :